Ban on secretary of state mailing absentee ballot requests passes Iowa Senate

 Smith’s proposal would prohibit Pate from taking the same action during this fall’s general election, or any other future election.

-Sen. Zach Wahls, D-Coralville, said the proposal would make it more difficult for Pate to manage this year’s general election if the coronavirus pandemic still presents a public health safety issue this fall.
+Sen. Zach Wahls, D-Coralville, said the proposal would make it more difficult for Pate to manage this year’s general election if the coronavirus pandemic still presented a public health safety issue.

-Smith said the measure is need to act as a check on the Secretary of State’s office.
+Smith said the measure was needed to act as a check on the Secretary of State’s office.

 County elections officials, campaigns and political parties still would be permitted to mail absentee ballot request forms under the proposal.
 But they would need the approval of their county supervisors.
 Only the Secretary of State would be prohibited.